-1. All teachers, staff members, and representatives of The Oaks are expected to conform to biblical standards of behavior at all times.
+1. All teachers, staff members, and representatives of The Oaks are expected to conform to biblical standards of behavior at all times which includes living a personal lifestyle in accordance with The Oaks Statement on Marriage and Human Sexuality.
 Employee contracts have conduct provisions that must be followed.

-7.5 Obtaining Substitute Teachers Policy
+7.6 Evaluations/Personnel File Policy